 This post may contain affiliate links to products I use and highly recommend.
 You can read my full disclosure .

-This 5-minute Garlic Parmesan Herb Butter recipe for steak is so versatile in the kitchen.
-Use it as a finishing touch on my air fryer steak or seared top sirloin recipes.
-You can also enjoy it as a garlicky, buttery base for air fryer Cajun shrimp and garlic butter chicken.
+Learn how to make garlic butter for steak with this 5-minute Garlic Parmesan Herb Butter for steak recipe.
+Use it as a finishing touch on my air fryer steak or pan-seared steak for extra flavor.
+You can also enjoy this simple recipe as a garlicky, buttery base for air fryer Cajun shrimp and garlic butter chicken.
 Ready in two-steps, but instructions for how to roll compound butter are included too!

-- Easy Garlic Herb Butter for Steaks: this recipe uses just a few ingredients, including a prepared spice mix.
-Besides rolling the butter and letting it chill (if you wish for a fancy presentation), this butter can be ready in just two steps and less than 5 minutes.
+- Easy Garlic Herb Butter for Steaks: this garlic butter recipe uses just a few ingredients, including a prepared spice mix.
+Besides rolling the butter and letting it chill (if you wish for a fancy presentation), this butter can be ready in just two steps and less than 4-5 minutes.
+It is also a delicious way to make the perfect steak like your favorite steakhouses, but all from the comfort of your own home, whether for busy weeknights or relaxing weekends!

-- Versatile in the Kitchen – even though this tastes fantastic on air fryer steak, you can also use it to make chicken, vegetables, and seafood.
-In fact, I use it as a base for garlic butter chicken and air fryer cajun shrimp.
+- Versatile in the Kitchen – even though this tastes fantastic on Ninja Foodi steak and steak bites, you can also use it to make chicken, fresh vegetables, and seafood.
+In fact, I use it as a base for easy recipes like garlic butter chicken and air fryer cajun shrimp, taking those dishes to the next level.

-- Butter: I find that unsalted butter is best for compound butter since it allows you to control the amount of salt in the final dish
+- Butter: I find that unsalted butter is best for compound butter since it allows you to control the amount of salt in the final dish.
+I use 1/2 cup of butter (a stick of butter).

-- Herbs & Spices: This recipe includes a prepared spice mix since it already includes many of the best herbs & spices for steak like parsley, rosemary, thyme, sage, savory and oregano.
+- Herbs & Spices: This recipe includes a prepared blend of dried herbs since it already includes many of the best herbs & spices for steak like parsley, rosemary, thyme, sage, savory and oregano.

 - Parmesan Cheese: I get this fresh from the refrigerated section in the market.
 I have not tried to use the shelf-stable version.
 If you do, I recommend that you hold the salt.

-- Sea Salt: I’m using super fine sea salt.
+- Sea Salt: I’m using super fine sea salt, but you can use kosher salt, if you prefer.

 How to Make Garlic Butter for Steak